WilliamTjonndal/IT3212/Assignment 1.md

 ### a.
 Handling Missing Values

-In total, stock data was collected for 7196 companies.
-Of these, 32 files were empty and therefore unuasable.
-The OpenInt column was consistently set to 0 across all records, indicating that no open contracts were reported for any given date.
+The OpenInt column was consistently set to 0 across all records, so we will ignore it completely in further analysis.

-Since this only represents a very small fraction of the total dataset, we chose to exclude these companies from the analysis rather than attempting to manipulate their data since.
-The successfully collected data contained no missing colums, but the openInt column is always set to 0 so we will ignore it completely in the further analysis.
+Regarding the 32 companies with empty data, they only represent a very small fraction of the total dataset, so we chose to exclude these companies from the analysis rather than attempting to manipulate their data since the successfully collected data contained no missing colums.

 ### b.
 Choose appropriate methods to handle missing values (e.g., mean/median imputation for numerical data, mode imputation for categorical data, or deletion of rows/columns).